 Up your game: Join our Pitmaster Club.
 Try it out for free for 30 days.
 No credit card is needed.
 No spam.
 Join now and Be Amazing!

 Kalamazoo rejected the idea of creating a ceramic kamado for two reasons: 1) they wanted Shokunin to blend seamlessly with their entire stainless steel outdoor kitchen catalog, and 2) design and fabrication of high quality stainless steel products is their forte.
 The lid and body are top grade one quarter inch thick 304 stainless steel.
 Marine grade stainless models are also available.
 Read more about stainless steel here.
-Shokunin is double walled with two inch thick, glass fiber insulation sandwiched between welded stainless steel.
+Shokunin comes double walled with two inch thick, glass fiber insulation sandwiched between welded stainless steel.
 Note how the cooking grates flip up for easy access to the fire.

 Let’s get ShoCookin’